 Ship-to-Ship Combat: Where to even start?
-Cyke/Jean vs. Cyke/Emma is probably the biggest battle in the fan base, the former being iconic while the latter some fans find far more interesting, and still others remember him fondly with Madelyn Prior.
+Cyke/Jean vs. Cyke/Emma is probably the biggest battle in the fan base, the former being iconic while the latter some fans find far more interesting, and still others remember him fondly with Madelyn Prior (who was later revealed to be an evil clone of Jean, or driven to being evil Depending on the Writer).
 That's not even getting into Ho Yay with Angel and, of course, Wolverine.
 Now there's also the fact that some writers have decided that the Phoenix Force itself wants him.
 Then of course is Mr. Sinister, who has long displayed an unhealthy obsession with Cyclops within the books leading to quite a bit of subtext among fans.
 More recently, Uncanny has seen Tempus, Maria Hill and even Magik enter the fray.
 And that's not even including Teen!Scott in All-New, who is popularly linked both with the obligatory Jean Grey (in this case time-displaced O5 Teen!Jeen) and, thanks to Rule63 giving the fanbase an outlet for Adult!Scott's subtext with Logan, X-23.
 The one thing all of the fans seems to agree one is that Scott loves to hook up with crazy people that would love nothing more than to dominate and break him.